Dominik GuzyUpdated: 03/01/2020

 div attributes/props and

 redux is outside).
-The second ones are concerned on how things look, depending only on their own states or, more often, props.
+The second ones are concerned about how things look, depending only on their own states or, more often, props.

 Let us consider a comment list with comments saved in

 json file as our goal.
 The first component should be presentational, rendering only comments passed into it by

 The second one, a container, will fetch data and render our presentational component.

 Despite it’s a good pattern to use those two types of components, don’t take that separation as a dogma.
 Sometimes it doesn’t matter or it’s hard to draw the line.
 You can always refactor your code, so if you are unsure – don’t sweat it!